+AC Connector Pins

-- Permanent independent smoke and carbon monoxide sensors (photoelectric and electrochemical) - Smoke alarm takes precedence when both smoke and carbon monoxide are present. - Alarm/Voice message warning system that alerts you of the following conditions in the manner described below, thus eliminating any confusion over which alarm is sounding: - FIRE: The alarm/voice pattern is a series of alarm beeps followed by the verbal warning message "FIRE!
-FIRE!".
+- Loud 85 decibel alarm. - Permanent independent smoke and carbon monoxide sensors. - Smoke alarm takes precedence when both smoke and carbon monoxide are present. - Powered by 120V AC (60 Hz, 45 mA max) wire-in connector and two AA battery backup. - Interconnectable to other Kidde smoke and CO alarms (see page 16 for details). - Alarm/Voice message warning system that alerts you of the following conditions in the manner described below, thus eliminating any confusion over which alarm is sounding:

+FIRE: The alarm/voice pattern is three long alarm beeps followed by the verbal warning message "FIRE!"
 This pattern is repeated until the smoke is eliminated.
-The red LED light will flash while in alarm/voice mode. - CARBON MONOXIDE: The alarm/voice pattern is four short alarm beeps followed by the verbal warning message "WARNING!
+The red LED light will flash while in alarm/voice mode.

+CARBON MONOXIDE: The alarm/voice pattern is four short alarm beeps followed by the verbal warning message "WARNING!
 CARBON MONOXIDE!".
-After four minutes the alarm/voice pattern will sound once every minute until the unit is reset, or the CO eliminated.
-The red LED light will flash while in alarm/voice mode. - LOW BATTERY: When the batteries are low and need replacing the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY".
-This cycle will occur once every minute for the first hour.
-After the first hour the red LED light will continue to flash every minute accompanied by the "chirp" only sound.
-The voice message "LOW BATTERY" will sound once every fifteen minutes during the "chirp" only cycle.
-This will continue for at least seven days. - Voice Message System that alerts user to the following conditions: - System announces "HUSH MODE ACTIVATED" when the unit is first put into HUSH Mode. - System announces "HUSH MODE CANCELLED" when unit resumes normal operation after Hush Mode has been cancelled. - System announces "CARBON MONOXIDE PREVIOUSLY DETECTED" when the unit has detected CO concentrations of 100 ppm or higher. - System announces "PUSH TEST BUTTON" when the unit is powered up, reminding user to activate the Test Button.
+This continues until the unit is reset or the CO is eliminated.
+While powered by battery only, after four minutes the alarm/voice pattern will sound once every minute.
+The red Light Emitting Diode (LED) light will flash while in alarm/voice mode.

+LOW BATTERY: When the batteries are low and need replacing the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY."
+This cycle will occur once every minute and will continue for at least seven days.
+Under battery power, the "LOW BATTERY" voice only occurs once every 15 minutes.

-- One "chirp" every 30 seconds is an indication that the alarm is malfunctioning.
-If this occurs call the Consumer Hotline at 1-800-880-6788. - After ten (10) years of cumulative power up, this unit will "chirp" twice every 30 seconds.
-This is an "operational end of life" feature which will indicate that it is time to replace the alarm. - Loud 85 decibel alarm - Hush® Control Feature that silences the unit during nuisance alarm situations (see page 16). - · Oversized test button for easy activation - · Test button performs the following functions: - Tests the units electronics and verifies proper unit operation - · Resets the unit during CO alarm - · Peak Level Memory - Activates or cancels Hush® Feature - · Mounting bracket designed for easy orientation of the unit - Green and red LED lights that indicate normal operation and alarm status - Green Light: The green LED will be lit continuously or flash every 30 seconds to indicate the unit is operating properly.
-In Hush mode the LED blinks every 2 seconds and once per second if it is the initiating alarm. - Red Light: When a dangerous level of smoke or carbon monoxide is detected the red LED light will flash and the corresponding alarm pattern (depending on the source) will sound.
-If the unit malfunctions, the red LED light will flash and the unit will chirp every 30 seconds indicating a system problem. - Powered by 120V AC (60 Hz, 30 mA max) wire-in connector and is also equipped with a 9V battery backup - Can be interconnected to other Kidde smoke and CO alarms (see page 16 for details) - Tamper Resist Feature that deters children and others from removing the battery or alarm
+Voice Message System that alerts user to the following conditions:

+- Only for smoke alarm Hush

+System announces "HUSH MODE $\mbox{ACTIVATED}"$ when the unit is first put into HUSH Mode.

+- Only for smoke alarm Hush

+System announces "HUSH MODE CANCELLED" when unit resumes normal operation after Hush Mode has been cancelled.

+- Only if button is pushed

+System announces "CARBON MONOXIDE PREVIOUSLY DETECTED" when the unit has detected CO concentrations of 100 ppm or higher.

+- System announces "PUSH TEST BUTTON" when the unit is powered up, reminding user to activate the Test Button. - End of Life Hush.
+At end of product life, the button can be pushed to silence the end of life "chirp" for approximately 3 days at a time, for a maximum of 30 days life extension. - One "chirp" every 30 seconds coupled with a green LED flash twice a second is an indication that the alarm is malfunctioning.
+If this occurs call the Product Support Line at 1-800-880-6788. - Test/Reset button performs functions.(See page 15). - HUSH Control Feature that silences the unit during nuisance alarm situations (see pages 16-17). - Peak Level Memory Feature which alerts user when the unit has detected CO concentrations of 100 ppm or greater (see page 17). - Alarm Memory Feature that gives visual indication when an alarm has sensed a hazardous condition. - Green and red LED lights that indicate normal operation and alarm status (see page 18 for details). - Tamper Resist Feature that deters children and others from removing the alarm (see page 19). - Battery reminder flag that prohibits installation when batteries are not present.